 His books have been shortlisted for over forty other awards, including the Carnegie Medal (eight times), the Edgar Allan Poe Award (twice) and the Guardian Children’s Fiction Prize (four times).
 He has been nominated for another of the world’s pre-eminent prizes for writing for children – the Astrid Lindgren Memorial Award – five times: in 2016, 2017, 2018, 2019, and 2020.
 Marcus was one of the two UK nominations for the 2022 Hans Christian Andersen Award.

-Marcus was Writer in Residence at Bath Spa University for three years, reviews for The Guardian newspaper and teaches creative writing at Arvon and Ty Newydd.
+Marcus was Author-in-Residence at Bath Spa University for three years, has reviewed books and written articles for various national newspapers such as The Times, The Sunday Times, and The Guardian, and magazines, such as Tatler.
+He periodically teaches creative writing at Arvon and Ty Newydd.
 He has judged numerous books awards, including the Guardian Children’s Fiction Prize and the Costa Book Awards.